MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 |MinimumConcurrentOperationsPerNode |long    |A minimal value for the number of concurrent extents merge/rebuild operations on a single node.
 Default is 1 |
 |MaximumConcurrentOperationsPerNode |long    |A maximal value for the number of concurrent extents merge/rebuild operations on a single node.
 Default is 5 |

-The cluster's total extents merge capacity (as shown by [.show capacity](../management/diagnostics.md#show-capacity)) is calculated by:
+The cluster's total extents merge capacity, as shown by [.show capacity](../management/diagnostics.md#show-capacity), is calculated by:

 `Number of nodes in cluster` x `Concurrent operations per node`